Actifio/zfdr/README.md

 1. The user logs into vCenter
 1. The user logs into AGM
 1. The user imports the OnVault images into the local Backup Appliance
-1. The user sets the name of the CSV
+1. The user supplies the name of the CSV (created and maintained from the source side)

 Then for each phase: